Fiserv/Commerce-Hub/docs/Resources/Guides/Routing/Hybrid-Card.md

 Routing transactions through a specifc networks allows a merchant to lower their overall acceptance cost _(interchange, switch fees)_ associated with the transaction.
 Capture type can be setup in the Merchant Boarding and Configuration, or the merchant can manually override the routing by sending the `transactionCaptureType` in `transactionDetails`.

 <!-- theme: warning -->
-> Commerce Hub only support manual override of the processing network, Marketplace Boarding and Configuration will be enhanced to support Hybrid Card Routing in the future.
+> Commerce Hub currently only supports manual override of the processing network, Marketplace Boarding and Configuration will be enhanced to support Hybrid Card Routing in the future.

 #### Transaction Capture Type